stackhpc/stackhpc-kayobe-config/doc/source/configuration/cephadm.rst

 HA with Ingress services
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Ingress services are defined with the following. ``id`` should match name (not
+Ingress services are defined with the following. ``id`` should match the name
-id) of the RGW service to which ingress will point to. ``spec`` is a service
+(not id) of the RGW service to which ingress will point to. ``spec`` is a
-specification required by Cephadm to deploy the ingress (haproxy + keepalived
+service specification required by Cephadm to deploy the ingress (haproxy +
-pair).
+keepalived pair).

+Not that the ``virtual_ip`` here should be different than the Kolla VIP.
+The
+choice of subnet will be dependent on your deployment, but should be outside
+of any other Ceph networks.

 .. code:: yaml